stcorp/harp/doc/dataformats.rst

 If a product just contains surface quantities then don't use a 'surface' prefix but just omit the vertical dimension and indicate the vertical level (i.e. location of the surface) using a 'pressure', 'altitude', and/or 'geopotential_height' variable.

 All (horizontal) azimuth angles in HARP should follow the convention that 0 is North facing and the angle is increasing when moving Eastwards (i.e. clockwise).
+Wind direction follows the same rules as for azimuth angles (North = 0, East = 90 degrees), but the direction indicates where the wind is coming *from*.

 Be aware that there are still several topics under discussion that may change the above naming convention.
 See the HARP issues list on the GitHub website for more details.